One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: Explicit form of beta functions, fixed points and physical interpretation

-\item Decoupled two-field Wilson--Fisher point (with $\lambda_3^\star=0$):
+\item Decoupled two-field Wilson--Fisher point (with $\lambda_3^*=0$):

-\end{itemize} We focus below on the coupled fixed points with $\lambda_3^\star\neq 0$.
+\end{itemize} We focus below on the coupled fixed points with $\lambda_3^*\neq 0$.

-Combining with \eqref{eq:Jrest} we obtain that this fixed point exists when mismatch ratio $\rho$ is restricted to \be \rho^2=\frac{J_{12}^2}{J_{11} J_{22}} \in[3/4,1]. \ee while in general it belongs to $\rho\in (0,1]$ Solution corresponding to $S_-$ is the IR-stable attractor generalizing ordinary Wilson-Fisher fixed point and reducing to it when all velocities are set to unity and for appropriate choice of constants.
-One can observe the effect of destruction of WF fixed point corresponding to \eqref{eq:fixed-WF} due to existence of restrictions $4 J_{12}^2>3J_{11}J_{22}$.
+Combining with \eqref{eq:Jrest} we obtain that this fixed point exists when mismatch ratio $\rho$ is restricted to \be \rho^2=\frac{J_{12}^2}{J_{11} J_{22}} \in[3/4,1]. \ee while in general it belongs to $\rho\in (0,1]$.
+Solution corresponding to $S_-$ is the IR-stable attractor generalizing ordinary Wilson-Fisher fixed point and reducing to it when all velocities are set to unity and for appropriate choice of constants.
+The coupled fixed point exists only when the mismatch is sufficiently small, $\rho \geq \sqrt{3} / 2$.
+When $\rho<\sqrt{3} / 2$ the coupled solution becomes complex and disappears from the real coupling space.
 The solution $S_+$ is the IR fixed point of saddle type containing one repulsive direction.

 The last formal solution of $\beta_{\lambda_i}=0$ is given by

 which is complex-valued due to restriction \eqref{eq:Jrest}.
 A necessary condition for a stable Euclidean path integral is that the quartic potential is bounded from below.
 In the $\lambda_{4,5}=0$ sector this requires $\lambda_1>0$, $\lambda_2>0$, and $\lambda_3>-\frac13\sqrt{\lambda_1\lambda_2}$ (in our normalization).
 We will implicitly restrict to this domain when interpreting fixed points.